 The Pimería Alta (which means northern Pima Indian lands), is made up of parts of Southern Arizona and Northern Sonora, Mexico.
 It’s a fascinating area that doesn’t receive much attention.
 Southwest historians like to focus on the Four Corners area and places like Chaco Canyon.
 In Mexico, Mayan and Aztec culture, and places like Chichen Itza get all the attention.
 That leaves the Pimería Alta woefully neglected.
 After the Thursday evening orientation in Tucson, we departed Friday morning on a charter bus, to a place I had visited many times before.

 The first day of the trip day started in stark contrast to the hot, dry Tucson weather the day before.
 It was cold and drizzling by the time we arrived at Mission San José de Tumacácori, a place I visit often.
-Father Eusebio Francisco Kino founded the mission at Tumacácori in 1691 along with any other missions in the Pimería Alta region.
-Tumacácori is just five miles from the artist town of Tubac in Arizona.
+Father Eusebio Francisco Kino founded the mission at Tumacácori in 1691 along with many other missions in the Pimería Alta region.
+Tumacácori is just five miles from the artist town of Tubac, Arizona.

-Father Eusebio Kino established a mission at Magdalena in 1687.
-Father Kino died in 1711, and his crypt and mausoleum are in the center of town.
+Father Eusebio Kino established the mission at Magdalena in 1687.
+He died in 1711, and his crypt and mausoleum are at the center of town.
 The Father Kino museum is also in Magdalena.
 It contains objects from the indigenous culture of the region, as well as many other artifacts and photographs.

 This is also the only place to buy a few little souvenirs if you want something to take back home.
 Although the current church has been heavily altered over the years (the current facade dates to 1830), Magdelena is a place of spiritual significance to many Catholics.
 On October 4 every year, thousands of people gather here to celebrate The Festival de San Francisco.